Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 We often have to balance the needs for scale, consistency, or supported querying models.

 An alternative to finding a perfect database is the polyglot persistence model.

-That is, using multiple databases,
+That is using multiple databases,
 To implement different data-related requirements.

 For example: